aefarrell/aefarrell.github.io/_posts/2022-11-10-hydrogen_blending.md

 All of this has been done assuming the ideal gas case.
 The next logical step is to start incorporating non-ideal gas models, say a cubic equation of state, and so on.

-For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://nbviewer.org/github/aefarrell/aefarrell.github.io/blob/main/_notebooks/2022-11-10-hydrogen_blending.ipynb)
+For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://github.com/aefarrell/aefarrell.github.io/blob/main/_notebooks/2022-11-10-hydrogen_blending.ipynb)
 {: .notice--info}

----
+## References

++ <a name="poling-2007">Poling</a>, Bruce E., George H. Thomson, Daniel G. Friend, Richard L. Rowley, and W. Vincent Wilding.
+2007.
+"Physical and Chemical Data" in *Perry's Chemical Engineers' Handbook, 8th ed.* Edited by Don W. Green.
+New York: McGraw Hill